 Dentist Income Loss by State

-Overall it appears that dentists working on the coasts have taken the biggest hit.
+Initially, dentists working on the coasts took the biggest hit.

 Dentist Income Changes by Time in Profession